maxwangsongyuan/aws-cdk-project/README.md

-# A CDK project with an automated deployment pipeline
+# A CDK project that notifies users about their LeetCode progress via email.
+Utilized Github Action to create an automated deployment pipeline

-currently automatically deploying to 2 regions: us-east-1 and us-west-2
+currently automatically deploying to 2 regions: us-west-2.
+You can uncomment the deploy.yaml to deploy to more prod stages/regions

-Must-Dos:
+Must-Dos before running the project:

 1. Create a Lambda Layer from the ZIP file in S3, which includes the requests library .
 This is done manually by uploading the ZIP file to a S3 bucket  :  [requests_layer.zip](https://github.com/user-attachments/files/16576243/requests_layer.zip)